drvinceknight/gt/docs/meetings/00-introduction-to-class.rst

     I will hopefully answer any questions you have but please don't hesitate to use the chat if there's anything you'd like to know as you choose your modules.

-    Important: My wife and I are expecting our second child any day now, so at some point over the next couple of weeks I will not be around (for a week).
-    I am confident that we have sufficient time in the schedule to catch up.

     Please get in touch if I can assist with anything, Vince